Healthy Homes Assessment Porirua

 • Does the home have adequate ventilation?
 This includes extractor fans?

-The repercussions of not having a Healthy Home with regard to the Residential Tenancies Act and consequently being on the wrong side of the ruling on tenancy solutions ruling can be significant for property managers and landlords.
-For specialist guidance, contact us today and book your rental property home assessment.
+The consequences of not having an Healthy home that is in compliance with lawful Residential Tenancies Act and consequently falling on the wrong side of the Tenancy solutions ruling can be extremely costly for property managers and landlords.
+For expert guidance, contact us today and book your rental properties home assessment.

 home assessments for rental properties